Utah Transit Authority: Change Day

 UTA periodically adjusts its bus, TRAX, S-Line and FrontRunner schedules to meet changing ridership needs.
 Unless an urgent need arises, such as when a fairly major adjustment to resolve connections with the FrontRunner was made in February 2013, UTA generally limits Change Days to the middle part of April, August, and December each year.
 Changes can include new routes, elimination of routes, route changes, and schedule changes.
 Many of UTA's seasonal bus routes (such as ski bus service) also either begin or end on Change Days.

 Area of operations

-UTA operates in Box Elder, Davis, Salt Lake, Summit, Tooele, Utah, and Weber counties.
+UTA operates in Box Elder, Davis, Salt Lake, Tooele, Utah, and Weber counties.
 Access extends from Brigham City in the north to Santaquin in the south.
-Service area includes of all cities in between, heading as far west as Grantsville in Tooele County and east to Park City in Summit County.
+Service area includes of all cities in between, heading as far west as Grantsville in Tooele County.
 UTA also provides service to many of the major ski resorts along the Wasatch Front during the winter months.